Efficient optimisation of multi-parameter quantum control protocols for strongly-coupled systems: Acknowledgements

 \section{Acknowledgements}

 SM acknowledges support from the EPSRC (EP/W524347/1).
 WB acknowledges support from the EPSRC (EP/T517793/1 and EP/W524335/1).
 HJDM acknowledges funding from a Royal Society Research Fellowship (URF/R1/231394).
 TJE is supported by the University of Manchester Dame Kathleen Ollerenshaw Fellowship.
+A.J.B. acknowledges additional support from the EPSRC Quantum Technologies Fellowship EP/W027909/1.
 JIS acknowledges support from the EPSRC (UKRI2863).
 We thank Ahsan Nazir for valuable discussions.